MelissaN/holberton-system_engineering-devops/0x19-postmortem/README.md

 After a discussion it has been decided we can prevent this in the future by:
 * Modifying configuration files for more error logging to quicken response times
 * Test before deploying on all servers no matter how small an update This is only a small incident so we are doing great!
-Thanks for your patience and your contiued confidence in us.
+Thanks for your patience and your continued confidence in us.